wilkolbrzym-coder/Tachyon.JSON/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open an issue to report a bug or suggest a feature, or a pull request to submit Change.
+Please feel free to open an issue to report a bug or suggest a feature, or a pull request to submit changes.